The Almighty Underwriter

 The Role of the Underwriter

 Underwriters play a vital role in making legal funding work.
 They work behind the scenes to carefully analyze and assess legal cases.
 This careful examination includes determining the value of the case, the potential recovery amount, and the risk of financing the case.
-Legal funding underwriters have a deep understanding of different types of cases, the way courts operate, and how much lawsuit loans might be worth.
+Legal funding underwriters have a deep understanding of different types of cases, how courts operate, and how much lawsuit loans might be worth.
 Their job is also to protect both the funding company and you, the customer.
 Without their crucial role, companies would not be able to provide safe, responsible financial solutions through pre-settlement funding.

-How Does it all Work?
+How Does It All Work?

 So underwriters can’t just rely on an attorney’s word.
 That’s why many underwriters are attorneys.
 They are basically doing the attorney’s job, at least as far as estimating the case value.
 While underwriters vary from company to company, in general, here’s how they operate: